UPPMAX/R-matlab-julia-HPC/docs/julia/batchJulia.rst

 .. tabs::

+    Short serial example for running on Julia with a virtual environment.
+Create an environment ``my-third-env`` and install the package ``DFTK``.
+Here, there are batch scripts for using this environment:

    .. tab:: UPPMAX

-        Short serial example for running on Rackham.
-Loading Julia v.
-1.8.5 and using any Julia packages you have installed with virtual environment.

         .. code-block:: bash